fastoch/JavaScript/Node & Express.md

 ```
 The response object should either be `{"message": "Hello json"}` or `{"message": "HELLO JSON"}` depending on the `MESSAGE_STYLE` value.

 The `dotenv` package needs to be included in our `package.json` file.
-It loads environment variables from our `.env` file into `process.env`.
+It loads the environment variables from our `.env` file into `process.env`.
 ```json
 {
   "name": "fcc-learn-node-with-express",